Some people with

 signs of infection at the place where you have given

 the shot.
-Let your doctor know if you have an infection.
+Let your doctor know if you have signs of an infection.